 Heat angles are easy to install as you just place them evenly across a rock grate or in the slots of your briquette tray, whichever your grill comes with.
 They are now also being sold in varying flavors such as hickory or mesquite.
 Ceramic briquettes only need to be replaced if they begin to crumble (which takes years) or they crack or break.

 If your grill traditionally uses lava rock, you can absolutely begin using ceramic briquettes.
 The lava rock becomes very brittle and crumbles potentially clogging your burner holes while leaving a mess at the bottom of your firebox.
 Due to the irregularity of the shapes of the lava rock, they do not distribute the heat as evenly as the consistent shape of the briquettes.

-We promise you will be happier with this method!
 When looking for a new grill, make sure that one of the features is some sort of ceramic heat disbursement system.
 This will give you all the benefits of ceramic heating without the downsides of other diffusers.